-Figure 2: Photos of mammals, birds and plants species in BC 4
+Figure 2.
+Photos of mammals, birds and plants species in BC 4

-BC 4 covers four Gewogs as given in the Table 1.
+BC 4 covers four Gewogs as given in Table 1.
 People in the area are mostly Khengpa.
 It has 74 households permanently inside the BC4 and 250 households in its buffer area.
-Socio Economic Survey conducted from the year 2015-2016 reveals that there are two dialect speaking community living in and around the corridor boundary.
+Socio Economic Survey conducted from the year 2015-2016 reveals that there are two dialect speaking communities living in and around the corridor boundary.
 It holds a population of 7653.
-The ratio of men and women are almost equivalent with 3869 men and 3784 women as seen in the graph in the Figure 3.
+The ratio of men and women is almost equivalent with 3869 men and 3784 women as seen in Figure 3.